Louis Roederer: Cristal Rosé

 Cristal Rosé is created almost with the same proportions as the Cristal: a blend of 55% Pinot Noir and 45% Chardonnay, comprising 20% of wine matured in oak barrels.
 The Rosé aspect of Cristal Rosé is produced using the saignée (skin contact) process after cold maceration.
 The Cristal Rosé cuvée is aged, on average, for six years in Louis Roederer's cellars and left for a minimum of eight months after disgorging (dégorgement).

 Acquisitions

 The Roederer portfolio also holds Bordeaux estates Château de Pez and Château Haut-Beausejour in Saint Estèphe.
 In late 2006, the Rouzaud family acquired majority share in the second-growth estate Château Pichon Longueville Comtesse de Lalande.
 The deal also included the Cru Bourgeois estate Château Bernadotte.

-Also included in the Roederer Group are Champagne Deutz, Ramos Pinto Port in Portugal, Domaines Ott in Provence, Roederer Estate and Scharffenberger in California.
+Also included in the Roederer Group are Champagne Deutz, Ramos Pinto Port in Portugal, Domaines Ott in Provence, Roederer Estate, Scharffenberger Cellars, Merry Edwards Winery, Domaine Anderson, and Diamond Creek Vineyards in California.

 Vineyards

 The 240 hectares of Louis Roederer's vineyards are distributed across the three main Champagne growing zones, the Montagne de Reims, the Vallée de la Marne, and the Côte des Blancs.
 Louis Roederer's vineyards cover two thirds of the company's needs, which is rare for a Champagne House.
 This situation gives Louis Roederer greater control over its production.
 Seventy five hectares are cultivated according to biodynamic principles, which makes it the largest biodynamic estate in the Champagne region.

 In 2021, Louis Roederer was awarded with Robert Parker Green Emblem.

 The Robert Parker Green Emblem is given in recognition of the most extraordinary cases of sustainable efforts in the wine industry.
 This distinction is awarded to wineries that have achieved outstanding commitment to sustainable viticulture after a thorough audit by the experts at Robert Parker Wine Advocate.
 It distinguishes producers that are committed to the long-term protection of the environment and biodiversity.

 115 hectares of its historic vineyards have now become eligible for organic growing certification – the grapes of the 2021 harvest issued from these plots will have official “AB” organic certification (the organic certification symbol in France).